****2024****CELEBRATING OUR 20th YEAR in CENTRAL ARIZONA

 Arizona Aloha Festival

-In 2024, in its 28th year on the third weekend in March, Tempe Town Lake Park comes alive with ALOHA when the Arizona Aloha Festival comes to town where you can experience everything Hawaiian, Polynesian and all the other Pacific Island nations.
+In 2025, in its 29th year on the third weekend in March, Tempe Town Lake Park comes alive with ALOHA when the Arizona Aloha Festival comes to town where you can experience everything Hawaiian, Polynesian and all the other Pacific Island nations.

-We look forward to seeing you at the festival on March 16 & 17, 2024.
+We look forward to seeing you at the festival on March 15 & 16, 2025.
 For more information, click on the button below.

-18th Annual Hōʻike (hula exhibition)
+20th Annual Hōʻike (hula exhibition)

 In November, Hālau Hula Nāpuaokaleiʻilima holds their annual exhibition (hōʻike) showcasing Hawaiian hula under the direction of Kumu Hula Kēhau Chrisman.
 Attendees can also take advantage of purchasing reasonably priced Hawaiʻi themed items and several unique Hawaiian artifacts in the silent auction.
 Proceeds benefit Aloha Āina O Hawaiʻi, a 501(c)3 non-profit organization, supporting activities that promote the education of the general public about the customs, values, language, arts and crafts of the Hawaiian Culture.

-Prices: Adults $20.00 or 2 for $33.00, Youth 7 - 17 $10.00 or 2 for $12.00, under 7 free
+Out-the-Door Prices: Adults TBD, Youth 7 - 17 TBD, under 7 free

 Events & Workshops